davidmginn/AzureNotificationHub/docs/WindowsUniversalApp.md

 ![Alt text](img/newNotificationHubProperties.PNG)

 * Once the notification hub has been provisioned, select it from your Azure Portal start page.
-Click to view the properties, and set the App Secret and Package SID
+Click "Notification Services" -> "Windows (WNS)" and set the Package SID and Security Key (App Secret) that were noted above

 ![Alt text](img/newNotificationHubSettings.PNG)